 The Thermoball has been great because it’s incredibly practical.
 The jacket is very small and lightweight, with good ventilation and compresses down to a tiny size, so when you’re not overly active it can be worn in warmer climates too.
 As soon as you start moving the jacket really insulates well and keeps you warm even through harsh conditions.

-I love it, have barely taken it off, and highly recommend it to anyone looking for 3-season warmth or the ultimate mid-layer.
+I love it, have barely taken it off, and highly recommend it to anyone looking for 3-season warmth, or the ultimate mid-layer.
 You can find our full review here!

 Arc’teryx Atom LT